samridh90/Blackjack/README.md

 ###Prerequisites

-- You will need to have JDK and JRE installed on your system to be able to compile and run the game.
+- You will need to have JDK and JRE installed on your system to be able to compile and run the game (version > 1.6.0_45).

 ###Instructions